 - Caffeine is probably the most used performance enhancer in all sports, but you know that downing cups of coffee before a match does nothing good for a smooth stroke.
 If you want to avoid the jittery effects of coffee, try balancing it out with a cup of tea; the L-theanine in tea can help you feel confident and in control while hitching a ride on a caffeine-induced high.

 - Foods that have the natural bioactives to fight inflammation at every level.
 Turmeric, ginger, beets, and berry polyphenols are some of the most well-researched representatives of the food-is-medicine philosophy.
 The clinical research backing these for fighting pain, speeding recovery, and regulating inflammation, is strong enough that they have a core role in my Recovery Blend.

-Worth noting, as this ingredient gets a lot of attention.
-However, turmeric does almost nothing unless you eat it in a specific form and with the right foods, another reason to find a supplemental version with additional anti-inflammatory ingredients.
-Remember, no one ingredient can do it all and especially act alone to get you to feel your best.
+Worth noting, as this ingredient gets a lot of attention, turmeric does almost nothing unless you eat it in a specific form and with the right foods (yet another reason to find a supplemental version).
+Remember, no one ingredient can do it all to get you to feel your best.

 Wondering where you could find a supplement that checks all those boxes?
 Curious about how you can best combine those ingredients into something that actually tastes good and works?

 Keep reading, but you might also want to bookmark my new ebook.
 Partly a scientific review on nutritional and physical recovery and partly a cookbook of practical takeaways, Recover Every Layer of Your Body is the go-to resource for anyone wanting the science-backed ways to eat your way to better health of every layer of your body - from your skin to your bones.